openHBP/django-odk/README.md

 > Get, fill-in and submit data [using ODK Collect](https://docs.getodk.org/collect-using/)

 4. If you want to get your data back in a model instead of XML content you can run the **CreateModel** step.
 It will create a model to get your submitted data in a model formatted like your xlsx form.
-Thanks [pyxform](https://github.com/XLSForm/pyxform)!
+[Thanks xlsconv](https://github.com/wq/xlsform-converter)!
 Model creation is done into `odkdata` app.

 ## Get submitted data on server
-Go to **Submitted form** menu of your server to see submitted data in XML format.
+Go to **Submitted form** menu of your server to see submitted data in XML format. `Insert in odkdata model` available on record edition.

-Insert submitted data through admin module.

-Select record or set of records and choose action 'Load Submitted Data'
+Several record insert is available through admin interface.
+Select appropriate records (ie: those without insert date) and choose `Insert in odkdata model` from action dropdown list and click on 'Send' button.

+## What next?
+Create a new app in you project like `odkdata2` with `templates, views` and `urls` to manage display (with map/export xls/possible update?) of the submitted data through ODK-Collect.

+Comments/Improvements welcome!

+Investigate [WQ Framework](https://wq.io/) but I still don't see how to deploy offline forms on smartphone.